 Admission will be granted on a first-come, first qualified, first-served basis to those scoring above the required threshold.

 I am interested.
 What is the next step?

 Check out our Academic Calendar.
 Make sure you read the information about the Social Services diploma program carefully.
 Visit Application Information & Forms and download the appropriate application forms.
 You can then either mail your complete application, along with the documents listed in the calendar and the processing fee, to the Office of the Registrar at any UFV campus.

 If you plan to start your studies in the fall, your application should be received by January 31.
 Applications received after this deadline will be considered if space is still available in the program.

 Please see the UFV Academic Calendar or the Future Students webpage for more details on the application process.

 How much does it cost?
 Can I afford to take this program?

-Check out our online calendar and go to the Fees and Other Costs section.
+Check out our Academic Calendar and go to the Fees and Other Costs section.
 Keep in mind that textbooks and additional supplies will cost more.
-It’s worth a visit to the UFV financial aid and awards office, which facilitates the disbursement each year of about $12 million in federal and provincial student loans, grants, bursaries, scholarships, and awards to UFV students.
+It’s worth a visit to the UFV Financial Aid and Awards Office, which facilitates the disbursement each year of about $12 million in federal and provincial student loans, grants, bursaries, scholarships, and awards to UFV students.